 After San Francisco I went to France in the middle of June to promote Delirious for the French release.
 It was set to open July 4th on about 70 screens; 11 just in Paris alone.
 It was a big deal.
-Just to put things in comparison, our entire upcoming NY release will be on 2 screens.
+To put things in perspective, our entire upcoming NYC release will be on a total of 2 screens.

 Now, a lot of people probably think being in France for 12 days doing publicity for a film is nothing but a glorified vacation.
 Like I just went around from hotel to hotel, getting fed great meals, drinking all kinds of great wine, hanging out in bars, getting my picture taken a thousand times a day and having a bunch of journalists sitting around writing down every idiotic thing I had to say.

 Well, yeah.
 That’s pretty much the picture right there.
 The fact is there are some perks to low-budget filmmaking.
 Sometimes after all the years of grueling tedium and disappointment you get tossed these brief morsels of pleasure.
-But you do pay for it believe me.
-Imagine being asked the same question 15 times a day for 2 weeks; “Why did you make this movie?”
-First of all even answering it once is hard, especially if you’re genuinely trying to put some thought into it and inform people what had inspired you.
+But, actually, you do pay for it.
+Like when you’re asked the same question 15 times a day for 2 weeks; “Why did you make this movie?”
+First of all even answering it once is hard, especially if you’re trying to put some real thought into it and inform people what had inspired you.
 The stakes are even higher if your hope is to have the answer inspire people to see the film.

 So, you get a little passionate about it.
 You reach back into your soul and revisit all the hidden aches and half-realized thoughts you had that prompted you to begin this long, impossible march to the screen.
 You try to do it in such a way that the journalist takes that journey with you.
 And if they barely speak English?
 Well, you speak a little slower and a lot louder.
 After Day 6 when the question comes at 9 in the morning, you start to hate everything about promoting the film especially the sound of your own voice.